In this article

 Step 8 is important because it enables you to move on to rebuilding relationships that were damaged.
 It doesn’t guarantee this will happen, but the step is the first toward achieving this.

 Keep in mind, as you move through this step, that things take time.
-There’s no good in rushing through it.
-Your sponsor provides a great deal of support and guidance during this step and helps you avoid the temptation of rushing into things and doing them incompletely or poorly.
+There’s no good in rushing.
+Your sponsor provides a great deal of guidance during this step and helps you avoid doing things incompletely.

-Recognize if you are reluctant to begin or move through step 8 due to resentment.
+Recognize if you're reluctant to begin or move through step 8 due to resentment.
 You might be reluctant to make amends with someone who harmed you because you resent them.
-You might not want this person in your life or it might be harmful to interact with them.

 There are several questions that you can ask yourself and answer that will help you work through step 8, including:

-Putting your list in writing also allows you to begin letting go of any resentment you have in your personal relationships who have harmed you.
+Putting your list in writing also allows you to begin letting go of any resentment you have in your personal relationships that have harmed you.

 Your list should include the names of every person you can think of who you might have harmed.
 Even if you aren’t sure if you owe someone amends, include their name on the list.